tomek-he-him/tidy-type/Readme.md

 A CSS *library*?
 ----------------

-There are swarms of CSS frameworks out there – some of them already solve the problem of typesetting to some extent.
-But why pull in over 100 kB of CSS when you just need one or two simple solutions?
+*Type* is not a CSS framework.
+There are swarms of them out there – and few of them solve the problem of typesetting.

-Tidy is different.
+*Type* is different.
 It's not a framework – it's a CSS library.
 It solves just one complex problem – online typesetting.

-Tidy does one thing and does it well.
+*Type* does one thing and does it well.
 It integrates well with your stylesheets, and with any existing CSS framework.

 *Focused*?
 --------

-Tidy is focused on the single problem it solves.
+*Type* is focused on the single problem it solves.
 In most cases it will set no more than four properties:

 * the font size
 * the line height